AkshitBaliyan/AkshitBaliyan-langsmith-MAT496/README.md

 A composite evaluator that aggregates results from all three.

+Video 3: Experiments
+Running a model on a dataset and evaluating its performance is termed an experiment.
+I experimented with:

+Entire datasets,

+Dataset splits and filtered subsets,

+Different OpenAI models to analyze runtime,

+Multiple concurrent runs.

+The experiments required adapting code depending on the dataset and carefully checking outputs.

 Video 4: Analyzing Experiments
 Reviewed and documented experiment results with observations included in the notebook.